American Obesity Advocates

 UPDATING ACCESS

-The Treat and Reduce Obesity Act (TROA) is common sense legislation designed to tackle one of our most pressing health challenges.
-At its core, TROA aims to improve access to evidence-based obesity treatment and prevention strategies for people in need.
-By implementing comprehensive changes in healthcare policies, TROA seeks to empower healthcare providers, patients, and communities to appropriately manage obesity.
+The Center for Medicare & Medicaid Services (CMS) rule is a common sense solution designed to tackle one of our most pressing health challenges.
+At its core, this rule aims to improve access to evidence-based obesity treatment and prevention strategies for people in need.
+By the Trump Administration finalizing this rule, they will empower healthcare providers, patients, and communities to appropriately manage obesity.